cjw612/Flood_Analysis/README.md

     2. Has a time gap of at least 24 hours between its consecutive closest flood event on a district level
     3. Not exceeding a max flood depth of three meters

-    Flood events that do not meet the first and second criteria will not be identified as a flood event; flood events occuring within 24 hours in the same district would be categorized as the same flood event.
+    Flood events that do not meet the first and second criteria will not be identified as flood events; flood events occurring within 24 hours in the same district would be categorized as the same flood event.
 The reason that floods are grouped on a district level is that on a village level, flood events occuring in neighboring, small villages would be identified as the same flood event, which may not be accurate in terms of identifying individual flood events in practice.

   - #### Processing Pseudocode
-    The following pseudocode is used to sort, identify and label individual flood events from the aforementioned data schema, by which creating a new dataframe flood_incidents:
+    The following pseudocode is used to sort, identify, and label individual flood events from the aforementioned data schema, creating a new dataframe flood_incidents:

     ```
     # Define thresholds parameters